Read or buy our book, Build: Elements of an Effective Software Organization →

 Reviewing work done

 Every Friday at Swarmia, we host demos for the whole company and show some of the work that we've done.
-For this, we use the Work Log view in Swarmia.
+For this, we use the work log view in Swarmia.

 We group the view by issue, and walk through each of the lanes, briefly describing the work that we've done and the work that's in progress.
 After that, we host individual walkthroughs of the features we've finished this week.

-Work Log by issue
+Work log by issue

-Work Log by issue
+Work log by issue

 We also occasionally host retrospectives for individual features if we feel that there's something we can learn.
 For example, our team management epic didn't go as smoothly as we would've liked.
 We hosted a retro where we looked at how the epic progressed and discussed what we could've done differently.
 Swarmia's issue activity popup gives good visibility into how the work actually happened on that issue.